 MurthyDotCom regularly addresses common questions and misunderstandings about immigration law.
 Questions regarding H1B status and changing employers often arise that refer to “transferring” the H1B.
 This term is frequently used, even by some immigration attorneys.
 The H1B is not actually transferred from one employer to another when an individual changes a job, however.
-The meaning is generally understood when people refer to an H1B transfer, but it is important to understand the actual process.
+The meaning generally is understood when people refer to an H1B transfer, but it is important to understand the actual process.
 This should help readers to avoid misunderstandings as to procedure and requirements, based on the mistaken belief that the H1B is somehow transferable from one employer to the next.

 When an individual is already in H1B status and plans to change employers, what technically is filed with the USCIS is a new H1B petition, reflecting a change in employment, generally with a request to extend the H1B status.
-There is nothing that transfers from one employer to the other, with the exception of the foreign national employee, him/herself.
+There is nothing that transfers from one employer to the other, with the exception of the foreign national employee.

 Permission Not Required from Earlier Employer

 Since there is nothing transferred between employers, it is not necessary to obtain permission from one employer to move to the other.
 The new employer must simply file a new H1B petition with the USCIS.
 In order to obtain the H1B extension of status in the United States, the foreign national beneficiary must show that s/he is in status at the time of filing.
 This can be evidenced by including the most recent pay stubs.

 Upon the cessation of employment, a foreign national in E-1, E-2, E-3, H1B, H1B1, L-1, O-1, or TN status normally is eligible for a grace period of up to 60 days, or until the exiting validity period ends (i.e. the expiration date on the latest I-94), whichever is shorter, to file for a change of status or change of employer.
 This can be used once per authorized validity period of a petition.